-She was born Edith Gorme on August 16, 1932 (some sources say 1931), in New York City, the daughter of Nessim Gorme, an immigrant tailor, and Fortune Gorme.
+She was born Edith Gorme on August 16, 1928 in New York City, the daughter of Nessim Gorme, an immigrant tailor, and Fortune Gorme.
 Both parents were Turkish-born Jews of Spanish descent, so she and her older siblings, Corene and Robert, grew up speaking fluent Spanish.
 Ironically, she was the only one of the three not to be given music lessons, since the others had not made much use of theirs.

 Gorme made her singing debut at age three, when she toddled away from her parents in a department store and got on line to perform in a children’s radio show being broadcast there.
 At William Howard Taft High School in the Bronx, New York, she was voted “the prettiest, peppiest cheerleader,” starred in most of the school musicals, and sang with her friend Ken Greengrass’s band on weekends.

 After high school, Gorme briefly worked as an interpreter for a theatrical supply export company and later as its manager, while taking night classes in foreign trade and economics at the City College of New York.
 But she continued performing with Greengrass on weekends and soon took the plunge, leaving her job to try to make it as a singer.
 Greengrass disbanded his orchestra to become her manager, a role he retained for many years.